- Use Department Shared Printers

 Your Lab's Chemical Hygiene Plan (CHP)

-Get familiar with the Department of Occupational Safety and Environmental Health (OSEH) Chemical Hygiene Plan (CHP), which you can find HERE.
+Get familiar with the Department of Environmental Health & Safety (EHS) Chemical Hygiene Plan (CHP), which you can find HERE.
 You no longer need to keep a hard copy of the entire CHP in the lab.
 Only the customizable sections, which carry information specific to each lab, are now required in print in the Blue Binder.

 New Academic Laboratory and Research Safety Policy